The VolcanoDiscovery Team

 We love nature and geology, which includes a passion for accurate reporting about volcanoes and earthquakes.
 Our team is spread over many continents and countries, including Germany, France, Greece, Italy, Slovakia, Russia, the UK and US.
 From the caldera of Santorini to the slopes of Krakatoa, we're constantly touring and studying volcanoes while at the same time building digital connections with all major seismological institutes and agencies around the world.

-The Volcano Discovery TeamThe VOLCANO DISCOVERY team is based in Europe, Indonesia and Hawaii.
-Members of the scientific community with active membership in geological associations, such as the IAVCEI (International Association of Volcanology and Chemistry of the Earth's Interior ), GSA (Geological Society of America) and EGU (European Geophysical Society), we work closely with international scientists from volcanological institutes and observatories all over the world.
+Many in our team are members in geological associations such as the International Association of Volcanology and Chemistry of the Earth's Interior (IAVCEI), the Geological Society of America (GSA) and the European Geophysical Society (EGS).
+We're also proud to work closely with international scientists from volcanological institutes and observatories all over the world.

 Her research led her to study volcanoes in Mexico, the Caribbean, Ethiopia and other areas.

 After completing her doctorate degee in 1990 she went on to work as consultant and teacher in earth sciences, and she has been organizing expeditions and study trips to volcanoes in Italy, France, the Caribbean, Ethiopia and Tanzania designed to share knowledge and the fascination of her subject, the beauty of our living earth, to the general public.
 She also co-authored the book "Au coeur des volcans" (2004, Ed.
 Fleurus - Geo Ados).
 Evelyne with her charming smile joined our team in 2010 and guides trips to Etna, Ethiopia, the Caribbean, and a new study trip in the Auvergne, her homeland.

 Professional mountain climber and adventure tour guide from Java, Yohannes Tyas Galih Jati ("Galih")